Demystifying “Step Up in Basis” in Florida Probate.

 Need Help with Your Estate Planning?
 Protecting Your Family is Just a Phone Call Away.

-Estate planning for taxes is not something you should leave to chance.
-The estate and probate lawyers at SJF Law Group, can help.
-We work hard to ensure that your wishes will be followed, and your loved ones taken care of when you are gone.
-When you work with the estate planning attorneys at SJF Law Group, you get more than just an estate plan: you get peace of mind.
-Connect with us on Facebook or Instagram or email us at: [email protected] today.
+Our team here at SJF Law Group works hard to ensure that your wishes will be followed, and your loved ones taken care of when you are gone.
+Our estate planning lawyers expertly guide individuals and families through the complex probate process and capably handle all aspects of the creation, administration, and settlement of estates and trusts.
+When you work with our Florida estate planning attorneys at SJF Law Group, you get more than just an estate plan: you get peace of mind.